CppProgrammer23/STM32Projects/How to configure TouchGFX with CubeIDE for different platforms.md

 7. Additional software: BY @ (otherwise RAM will be overflowed) @=0xC0000000(Bank1) and 0xD0000000(Bank2) (external SDRAM @)
 8. Create the project
 9. C/C++ :TouchGFX (C++)
+10.	add the pre-proc and functions as from this prototype : https://github.com/CppProgrammer23/STM32Projects/releases/tag/v0
-10.	in StartDefaultTask function: add "MX_TouchGFX_Process();"
+11.	in StartDefaultTask function: add "MX_TouchGFX_Process();"
-11. Add code STM32TouchController.cpp (that enable the touch) as following:
+12. Add code STM32TouchController.cpp (that enable the touch) as following:

     a. add the include files: